attilammagyar/js80p/README.md

 Note that all versions use the same high-precision sound synthesis engine internally, so the CPU architecture does not affect the sound quality.

+<a name="faq-custom-wave"></a>

+### The knobs in the Custom Waveform harmonics secion don't do anything, is this a bug?

+To hear the effect of those knobs, you have to select the _Custom_ waveworm using the `WAV` knob in the top left corner of the Oscillator sections.

+(Note that these parameters are CPU-intensive to process, so they are not sample accurate, they are not smoothed, and they are processed only once for each rendering block.
+Due to this, if you change them while a note is playing, or assign a controller to them, then you might hear "steps" or even clicks.)

 <a name="faq-automation"></a>